Go Home back to Astrology

 Whether or not depth psychologist Carl Jung purposely chose the language "the constellating of an archetype" in deference to astrology (i.e. the term Constellations), I'm clueless.
 However, early in his professional life, Jung became a devotee of astrological principles and symbols.

-The idea is that the "transiting" (moving) planets reflect inner archetypal "time clock" and cycles of energies.
-These cycles reflect the natural patterns of growth, development, and maturity occurring within each one of us.
-These inner energies are "constellated" as the transiting planets pass over the stationary birth planets.
+The concept is that on the level of psyche the "transiting" (moving) planets reflect an inner archetypal "time clock" and/or cycles of energies.
+These cycles reflect the natural patterns of soul growth, development, and maturity occurring within each one of us.
+These inner energies are potentially "constellated" (activated or excited) as the transiting planets pass over the stationary birth planets.

-Why do these inner energies often become linked with external "time and space" events in your life?
+Why do these inner energies tend to become linked with external "time and space" events in your life?

 The rationale for primarily looking to the slower moving (transiting) planets - Jupiter, Saturn, Uranus, Neptune, and Pluto - is: the longer a slower moving (transiting) planet hangs around in one place in the chart - the longer its archetypal, life changing energies are hanging around one place in your psyche and projected out into external, "time and space" reality in the form of external "time and space" events.